History of Sydney FC: Season 10 – 2014–15

-On 8 May 2014, Sydney FC announced its new head coach for the 2014–15 A-League season.
-With retirements to Brett Emerton in January and Terry McFlynn, and the contract expirations of marquee player Alessandro Del Piero, foreign player Ranko Despotovic and former Socceroo Richard Garcia, there was a lot of experience to be filled by the club.
-Arnold announced his first signing on 12 May 2014, acquiring the services of his former Mariner winger Bernie Ibini-Isei.
-Sydney FC then announced signings of prolific A-League goalscorer Shane Smeltz and Socceroo Alex Brosque.
+On 8 May 2014, Sydney FC announced that Graham Arnold would be the club's head coach for the 2014–15 A-League season.
+With retirements to Brett Emerton in January and club legend Terry McFlynn, and the contract expirations of marquee player Alessandro Del Piero, Ranko Despotović and Richard Garcia, there was a lot of experience to be filled by the club.
+Arnold announced his first signing on 12 May 2014, acquiring the services of Bernie Ibini-Isei, who he previously managed at the Mariners.
+Sydney then announced signings of prolific A-League goalscorer Shane Smeltz and the return of Alex Brosque.
 After months of searching Arnold found his new marquee man in Austria national football team captain Marc Janko.
-On 8 October 2014, Brosque was announced as the captain of Sydney FC for the 2014–15 A-League season, alongside vice-captains Saša Ognenovski and Nikola Petković.
-Sydney FC's season began with the highly anticipated match-up against the newly re-branded Melbourne City FC and guest superstar David Villa.
+On 8 October 2014, Brosque was announced as the captain of Sydney FC for the 2014–15 A-League season, alongside vice-captains Sasa Ognenovski and Nikola Petković.
+Sydney FC's season began with the highly anticipated match-up against the newly re-branded Melbourne City and guest superstar David Villa.
 Whilst not starting the game, Villa came on early in the second half to claim the equalising goal, the result ending 1–1.
 Sydney FC continued on an eight-game undefeated streak that ended when Perth Glory came from behind to score two goals in the final seven minutes to claim victory at Allianz Stadium.
 The following week saw another thrilling Big Blue in Melbourne ending 3–3.
-Sydney FC struggled for form as they moved closer to the January break for the AFC Asian Cup, not scoring in four consecutive matches.
-During this break, Sydney FC were able to bolster their stocks, signing Senegalese internationals Mickael Tavares and Jacques Faty as injury replacement players.
+Sydney FC struggled for form as they moved closer to the January break for the 2015 AFC Asian Cup, not scoring in four consecutive matches.
+During this break, Sydney FC were able to bolster their stocks, signing Senegalese internationals (and cousins) Mickaël Tavares and Jacques Faty as injury replacement players.
 Upon resumption, Sydney FC posted 19 (out of a possible 21) points in the next seven rounds.
-Whilst slipping up twice at home to Melbourne City and Adelaide United (with scores of 0–1 in both games) during the final six rounds, Sydney FC managed to win all four other games away from home to finish second on the ladder with 50 points for the season.
-By the end of the regular season, Sydney FC had broken many records including a record club home season attendance (41,213 vs. Western Sydney Wanderers FC) and a league record number of away games undefeated in a season, as well as becoming the first club to score three or more goals in five consecutive games.
+Whilst slipping up twice at home to Melbourne City and Adelaide United (losing 0–1 in both games) during the final six rounds, Sydney FC managed to win all four other games away from home to finish second on the ladder with 50 points for the season.
+By the end of the regular season, Sydney FC had broken many records including a record club home season attendance (41,213 vs. Western Sydney Wanderers) and a league record number of away games undefeated in a season, as well as becoming the first club to score three or more goals in five consecutive games.
 Marquee Marc Janko also set his own A-League record for most consecutive goalscoring appearances with seven.
 After having the first week of the finals off, Sydney FC met Adelaide in the semi-finals at home.
 A brace from Alex Brosque set Sydney up for a 4–1 win.
 Ultimately, Sydney FC were outplayed in the 2015 A-League Grand Final, defeated by Melbourne Victory 3–0 at AAMI Park.